Supporting Employees in Their Return to Campus

 Restrooms are thoroughly cleaned and sanitized nightly by Facilities Management.
-They are also cleaned and sanitized several times daily depending on the volume of use.
+They are also cleaned and sanitized several times daily in compliance with county guidelines.
 High-touch surfaces will be disinfected frequently using cleaners that meet the EPA’s criteria for use against SARS-CoV-2, the virus that causes COVID-19.

 Are break rooms accessible and how will they be cleaned?